stucchio/Homepage/content/medical_tourism.md

 To start with I adjusted my lifestyle - no unilateral exercises, no running, no flexion exercises, more stabilization (e.g. planks).

 Over time the problem progressed to the point that I was unable to sit through lunch.
-At some point I took a lovely Mozambiquan lady to dinner, and I had to stand up twice just to relieve the pain.
+At some point I took a lovely Mozambiquan lady to dinner and I had to stand up twice just to relieve the pain.
 Standing up or lying down was fine - sitting was the only issue.

 To start off, I made an appointment with Rajesh Parasnis at [Oyster and Pearl Clinic](http://www.onphospital.com/).
 The experience was quite straightforward.
 I called up, requested an appointment, and asked the price.
 I was told over the phone that visiting the doctor would cost me 400rs - about $6.50.
 Insurance or a lack thereof was not an issue - this was a very simple fee for service arrangement.

+(You can interpret this name-drop as an explicit endorsement.
+In the event you need spine work done I highly recommend this guy.)

 After the visit we went through all the basics; rest, physical therapy, anti-inflammatories.
 None of these things cured my pain, but overall the experience was very straightforward.
 I asked for work to be done, and I asked the price.
 I was given the price.
 I handed over rupees, and got the work done.